-Watch SE is the new guy in the Apple Watch family, so also Fitbit Sense is the new guy in the Fitbit family.
-While the Watch SE is a lower-end version of Watch 6, Fitbit Sense is the most advanced Fitbit smartwatch.
-Each of these two is very equipped to track your daily activities, and also help you stay connected to important updates.
-There is also a microphone, loudspeaker, and music storage in each of these two.
-This comparison chart compares Apple Watch SE vs Fitbit Sense – which should you buy?
-Read further to see my verdict.
+The Watch SE is the new guy in the Apple Watch family, so also Fitbit Sense is the new guy in the Fitbit family.
+While the Watch SE is a lower-end version of the Watch 6, Fitbit Sense is the most advanced Fitbit smartwatch.
+Each of these two is very equipped to track your daily activities, and also help you stay connected to important updates you receive on your phone.
+There is also a microphone, loudspeaker, and onboard music storage in each of these two.
+In this post, we’re comparing the differences between the Apple Watch SE vs Fitbit Sense – which should you buy?
+Read further to see our verdict.

 Apple Watch SE vs Fitbit Sense: Specifications Compared

 Apple Watch SE (44mm) (GPS) Specifications/Features/Review and Price